st3r4g/void-s6/README.md

 # void-s6
-experimental s6 init support for void
+experimental s6 init support for Void Linux

+*Non-invasive*: doesn't touch the standard runit init and tree.
+Booting into s6 is done via a kernel parameter (can be setup as a bootloader entry).

 ## HOW-TO